orientechnologies/orientdb-docs/Distributed-Sharding.md

 ## Cluster Locality

-OrientDB automatically creates a new [cluster](Concepts.md#cluster) per each class as soon as node joins the distributed cluster.
-These cluster names have the node name as suffix: `<class>_<node>`.
-Example: `client_usa`.
+OrientDB automatically creates a new [cluster](Concepts.md#cluster) per each class as soon a new insert operation is performed on a class where the local server has no ownership.
 When a node goes down, the [clusters](Concepts.md#cluster) where the node was master are reassigned to other servers.
-As soon as that node returns up and running, OrientDB will reassign the previous [clusters](Concepts.md#cluster) where it was master to the same node again following the convention `<class>_<node>`.
+As soon as that node returns up and running, OrientDB will reassign the ownership of a cluster to the server specified in the `owner` property if specified, otherwise to the server name indicated as suffix of the cluster (`<class>_<node>`).
+For example the cluster `customer_usa` will be assigned automatically to the server `usa` if exists in the cluster.

 This is defined as "Cluster Locality".
 The local node is always selected when a new record is created.
 This avoids conflicts and allows to insert record in parallel on multiple nodes.
 This means also that in distributed mode you can't select the cluster selection strategy, because "local" strategy is always injected to all the cluster automatically.